vllm-project/vllm/docs/source/getting_started/amd-installation.rst

 Build from source with docker
 -----------------

-You can also build and install vLLM from source:
+You can build and install vLLM from source:

 Build a docker image from `Dockerfile.rocm`, and launch a docker container.